-An IT colleague of ours recently posted a video on LinkedIn, discussing how she was in Brisbane to meet with her peer group.
+An IT colleague of ours recently [at the time of this post] posted a video on LinkedIn, discussing how she was in Brisbane to meet with her peer group.
 She commented that these group members are all in a similar space to her own business and therefore considered “competition” and yet, she gains so much value from meeting with them regularly, learning from each other, setting goals and being accountable.

 Having witnessed Ben be part of the same HTG IT peer organisation over the past four years, I would agree - I have seen Ben grow personally, as well as our business grow, due to his active participation in this group.
 And it’s not just about keeping an eye on each other’s financials or learning about IT best practices, although the accountability on their business goals is certainly a big part of it.
 The group also discuss many personal aspects of business ownership, such as their relationships and the legacy they’re creating in this lifetime.
 These group members form a bond.
 Before I’d even met any of Ben's peer group members, they flew from all around Australia to attend the funeral of our youngest son and wrap us in love, thus was the relationship they’d built in the 12 months since the group began.

 I truly believe the days of 'dog eat dog’ business world is diminishing, and many people are seeing the benefits of embracing an ‘abundance mindset’ and building collaborative relationships with other likeminded business owners.